Recent scientific publications

 This investigation studies the accounting treatment of the carbon emission allowances of EU Emissions Trading System participants to explore whether the auctioning allocation system implemented in 2013 led to changes in accounting practices.
 This investigation adds to Allini, Giner, and Caldarelli (2018.
 “Opening the Black Box of Accounting for Greenhouse Gas Emissions: The Different Views of Institutional Bodies and Firms.”
 Journal of Cleaner Production 172: 2195–2205.) by performing a comparative study of how emission allowances are recorded in the 2011 and 2016 financial statements of a large sample of the highest emitters in the system that operate in eight different industries.
 We also update the analysis of the role of local standards in shaping carbon accounting practices in a context characterized by the lack of IFRS prescription.
 We found that auctioning did not modify accounting practices as they continue to be ‘messy’ and often absent.
 The high level of non-disclosure and the prevailing use of the ‘net method’ conceal the burden of allowances from users of financial statements.
 Additionally, we report that firms’ carbon accounting practices are more aligned with their local standard when it allows a limited representation of the financial impact of allowances.
 Therefore, current accounting practices are far from enabling an adequate assessment of the financial impact and risks resulting from carbon markets.

 Juliette Senn, Sophie Giordano-Spring.
-The limits of environmental accounting disclosure: enforcement of regulations, standards and interpretative strategies.
-Accounting, Auditing and Accountability Journal, Emerald, 2020, 33 (6), pp.1367-1393. ⟨10.1108/AAAJ-04-2018-3461⟩. ⟨hal-03138508⟩
+The limits of environmental accounting disclosure: enforcement of regulations, standards, and interpretative strategies.
+Accounting, Auditing, and Accountability Journal, Emerald, 2020, 33 (6), pp.1367-1393. ⟨10.1108/AAAJ-04-2018-3461⟩. ⟨hal-03138508⟩

-The limits of environmental accounting disclosure: enforcement of regulations, standards and interpretative strategies
+The limits of environmental accounting disclosure: enforcement of regulations, standards, and interpretative strategies

 Sophie Giordano-Spring, Denis Travaillé.
-The double narrative of a multi-actor logistics chain: between performativity and local embedding.
-Recherches en sciences de gestion, ISEOR, 2018, 2018/2 (125), pp.177-207. ⟨10.3917/resg.125.0177⟩. ⟨hal-01866805⟩
+The dual narrative of a multi-stakeholder supply chain: between performance and local integration.
+Management Science Research, ISEOR, 2018, 2018/2 (125), pp.177-207. ⟨10.3917/resg.125.0177⟩. ⟨hal-01866805⟩

 Géraldine Rivière-Giordano, Sophie Giordano-Spring, Charles H. Cho.
 Does the level of assurance statement on environmental disclosure affect investor assessment?
 Sustainability Accounting, Management and Policy Journal, Emerald, 2018, 9 (3), pp.336-360. ⟨10.1108/SAMPJ-03-2018-0054⟩. ⟨hal-02091698⟩